DA’s request could prevent closure for Gatlinburg fire victims

-GATLINBURG (WATE) – Dean Cato is working to put together to pick up the pieces after his chalet village home burned to the ground during the Gatlinburg fires.
+GATLINBURG (WATE) – Dean Cato is working to put back together his Chalet Village home after it was burned to the ground during the Gatlinburg fires.

 Cato said he started calling 9-1-1 at around 9 or 10 and was told everything was fine and smoke was just being blown from the chimney tops.
 He said he called several times that day and was assured that everything was fine, but 30 minutes after his last phone call, fire closed in on him and his family.